Transportation in the Philippines: Non-motorized land transport

-Rail transport
+Rail transportation

-Rail transportation in the Philippines includes services provided by three rapid transit lines and one commuter rail line: the Manila Light Rail Transit System (Lines 1 and 2), Manila Metro Rail Transit System (Line 3) and the PNR Metro South Commuter Line.
+Rail transportation in the Philippines includes services provided by three rapid transit lines and one commuter rail line: the Manila Light Rail Transit System (Lines 1 and 2), Manila Metro Rail Transit System (Line 3) and the PNR Metro Commuter Line.
 The government has plans to expand the country's railway footprint from 77 kilometers as of 2017 to more than 320 kilometers by 2022.
+These railway lines are currently operating in Metro Manila, as well as commuter services in Calabarzon and in Bicol Region.

 The Manila Light Rail Transit System (LRT) is a rapid transit system serving the Metro Manila area, it is the first metro system in Southeast Asia.
 The system served a total 928,000 passengers each day in 2012.
 Its 31 stations along over 31 kilometers (19 mi) of mostly elevated track form two lines: the original Line 1, and the more modern Line 2 which passes through the cities of Caloocan, Manila, Marikina, Pasay, San Juan and Quezon City.
 Apart from the LRT system, the Manila Metro Rail Transit System (MRT) system also serves Metro Manila.
 The system is located along the Epifanio de los Santos Avenue (EDSA), one of Metro Manila's main thoroughfares.
 It has 13 stations along its 16.95 km track form a single line which is the Line 3 which passes through the cities of Makati, Mandaluyong, Pasay and Quezon City.
 Some of the stations of the system have been retrofitted with escalators and elevators for easier access, and ridership has increased.
 By 2004, Line 3 had the highest ridership of the three lines, with 400,000 passengers daily.

 The Philippine National Railways (PNR) operates a commuter line that serves a region from Metro Manila south toward Laguna.
 PNR, a state-owned railway system of the Philippines, alongside a tramway system in Manila, were established during the Spanish Colonial period.
 The intercity rail used to provide services on Luzon, connecting northern and southern Luzon with Manila; on the other hand, the tramway served what is known today as Metro Manila.
-In 1988, the railway line to northern Luzon became disused and later the services to Bicol were halted although plans to revive the southern line are around as of 2015.
+In 1988, the railway line to northern Luzon became disused and later the services to Bicol were halted although plans to revive the southern line are around as of 2017.
 Panay Railways is a company that ran rail lines on Panay until 1989 and Cebu until World War II.

+Future projects in the pipeline, such as the North–South Commuter Railway (NSCR), a 147-km railway connecting Clark Freeport in Pampanga to Calamba, Laguna, will utilize the old PNR right of way; the Metro Manila Subway, a 36-kilometer underground rapid transit, will connect from East Valenzuela to NAIA Terminal 3 or Bicutan; the MRT-4, a 12-kilometer elevated railway, will connect Ortigas Center to Taytay, Rizal; and the MRT-7, a 22-km elevated route, will connect from North EDSA to San Jose Del Monte, Bulacan.